8osco/academic_performance_analysis/README.md

 4. **Executive Dashboard**: Build an interactive dashboard to provide insight into Pass/Fail distribution by key attributes.

-## 3 Hypothesis and how to validate?
+## 3 Hypothesis
 1. Students who raised their hands more often were more likely to pass.
 2. Students who visited more resources were more likely to pass.
 3. Students with a parent (or guardian) involved were more likely to pass.
 4. Female students had a higher pass rate than male students.

-The hypotheses will be examined through data visualisations and evaluated using statistical metrics (e.g. mean, variance), followed by validation through statistical tests.

 ## 4 File structure
-The project files are managed in Github and the arrangement is as follows:
+The project files are managed in GitHub and the arrangement is as follows:

 | Folder | Sub Folder| File | Business requirement | Key content |
 |----------|----------|----------|----------|----------|